 How Do I Start the FINRA Arbitration Process?

 Confirming Your Claim Falls Within the Statute of Limitations

-According to the FINRA Code of Arbitration, you have six years from the occurrence or event giving rise to the issue to bring your claim.
+According to the FINRA Code of Arbitration, you have six years from an incidence of fraud of misconduct to bring your claim.
 Before beginning the arbitration process, you must confirm your claim still falls within a valid time frame.

 If you waited too long to bring your claims to FINRA arbitration, you might still be able to file your claims in a civil court.
 However, many states have shorter statutes of limitations for contract and fraud claims (usually one to four years).